2005 Winter Astronomy 361:

-The lab writeups and some homework for this course will require computer analysis.
-Basic lessons for using IDL will be included as part of the laboratory material, and computers with this software are available in rooms 837, 845, 922 and 1057 Dennison (IDL can run on the Windows, Linux, and Solaris machines).
+The lab writeups for this course will require extensive computer analysis.
+Basic lessons for using IDL will be included as part of the laboratory material, and computers with this software are available in rooms 837, 845, 922 and 1057 Dennison (IDL can run on the Macs, Windows, Linux, and Solaris machines).
 In addition, the 'fishbowl' computers can be used by logging into the astronomy department unix computers using Exceed (Xwindows server).
 Please contact firstname.lastname@example.org if you have problems accessing IDL.

-This second part of Astronomy 361 will discuss basic optical astronomy techniques, including:
+This third part of Astronomy 361 will explore basic optical astronomy techniques, including:

-Laboratories will involve actual operation of the University of Michigan 0.4-m Angell Hall Observatory.
+Laboratories will involve actual operation of the University of Michigan 0.4-m Angell Hall Observatory and CCD camera.
 Experiments include:

 Use of the Interactive Data Language (IDL) will be integrated into the course for data analysis.

-There will be one homework assignment per week covering the lectures and assigned reading in the coursepack, including an in-class presenation on the last lecture period.
+There will be one homework assignment per week, including an in-class presentation during the last lecture period.
 The laboratory assignments consist of lab writeups or in-class lab worksheets completed during the tutorial sessions.
 Attendance of all laboratory sections is REQUIRED to pass this section of the course.
 There will be no exams.
 The final grading will be done according to the following table:

 * Lab attendance required.

 Lab writeups will generally be due one week after the corresponding Wednesday Lab session.
-Guidelines for writing lab reports will be made available.
-As stated above, lab writeups will require some computer data analysis, and I encourage the use of IDL or equivalent analysis environment (spreadsheet analysis, such as using EXCEL, will not be accepted).
+Guidelines for writing lab reports will be made available and should be carefully followed.
+As stated above, lab writeups will require extensive computer data analysis, and I encourage the use of IDL or equivalent analysis environment (spreadsheet analysis, such as using EXCEL, will not be accepted).
 Late writeups will also suffer one letter grade per weekday late (the weekend counts as one day).
 I especially encourage office hour visits to discuss the format and content of the experiment writeups.
-Attendance of all 5 laboratory sections are REQUIRED to pass this section of the course.
+Attendance of all 4 laboratory sections are REQUIRED to pass this section of the course.

 While Michigan winters make it difficult to incorporate actual observations as a course requirement, extra credit will be given for astronomical observations analyzed before the end of the semester.
 We will discuss possible projects during class.

-Schedules: Last updated 2004Mar04 (schedules subject to change)
+Schedules: Last updated 2005Apr 06 (schedules subject to change)